-The Spain Under-21s international arrives on a free transfer after his contract with the La Liga champions expired and becomes Potters boss Mark Hughes's second recruit
+The Spain Under-21 international arrives on a free transfer after his contract with the Liga champions expired and becomes Potters boss Mark Hughes' second recruit

-The centre-back was part of Spain Under-21s squad who won the summer's European Championship in Israel and becomes Mark Hughes's second signing since taking over from Tony Pulis, following the arrival of Erik Pieters from PSV.
+The centre-back was part of the Spain squad that won the summer's European Under-21 Championship in Israel and becomes Mark Hughes's second signing since taking over from Tony Pulis, following the arrival of Erik Pieters from PSV.

-The 21-year-old is delighted to have joined the Premier League outfit, telling the club's official website: "I'm very excited about moving to England to play for Stoke City and will do everything I can to help the club.
+The 21-year-old is delighted to have joined the Premier League outfit, telling his new club's official website: "I'm very excited about moving to England to play for Stoke City and will do everything I can to help the club.